 Breakfast is usually eaten between 7 and 10 am, lunchtime runs 11 am-2:30 pm and dinner is 6-10 pm.

-Note: Smoking is prohibited in all of Ottawa's restaurants, and the rule is strictly enforced.
-Smoking is allowed in most outdoor seating areas in summer.
+Note: Smoking is prohibited in all of Ottawa's restaurants, indoors and on patios, and the rule is strictly enforced.

 Expect to pay within these guidelines for a meal for one, not including drinks, tax or tip: $ = less than Can$10; $$ = Can$10-$25; $$$ = Can$26-$50; $$$$ = more than Can$50.